 Yes, a palette that includes too many colors can feel chaotic and unbalanced.
 A good rule of thumb is to select a few core colors and use them consistently, with one or two accent colors for visual interest.

 When creating a palette, start by selecting a central color that inspires you and build from there.
-Consider using a color wheel as a guide to select complementary, analogous, or contrasting colors.
+Consider using a color wheel as a guide to select Complementary Colors, Analogous Colors, or contrasting colors.
 Experiment with different combinations and consider how each color makes you feel, keeping in mind that the goal is to create a harmonious and inviting space.